dmbarbour/glas/docs/GlasDesign.md

 To support larger-than-memory data, glas systems will also leverage content-addressed storage to offload volumes of data to disk.
 I call this pattern *Stowage*, and it will be heavily guided by program annotations.
 Stowage simplifies efficient memoization, and network communication in context of large data and structure-sharing update patterns.
 Stowage also helps separate the concerns of data size and persistence.

-## Programs and Performance
+## Programs

-Programs are essentially values with known interpretation.
-There are many desirable qualities for a 'good' program model - simplicity, composability, efficiency, scalability, cacheability, debuggability, discoverability, etc..
-However, design tradeoffs and priorities are unavoidable.
+Programs are values with a known interpretation.
+There are many desirable qualities for a model of programs - simplicity, composability, extensibility, usability, debuggability, discoverability, efficiency, scalability, cacheability, etc..
+Alas, tradeoffs are necessary.
+The glas system can eventually support multiple program models, but the initial model for bootstrap will greatly impact development of the glas system.

-My vision of glas systems involves multiple program models specialized for different purposes.
-A useful pattern to achieve this is *acceleration*: an inefficient subprogram can be annotated for substitution by a built-in function or a fragment of code expressed using a more suitable model (for example, suitable for evaluation on a GPGPU).
-The non-accelerated version remains useful for verification.
+I initially proposed a concatenative functional programming model, the 'prog' model below.
+This model is easy to implement but is more difficult to use than I'd prefer.
+I'm exploring a few alternatives based on process networks, grammars, and term rewriting.

-Nonetheless, glas systems require an initial program model for bootstrap.
-In this role, the 'prog' model is described below, prioritizing simplicity and composability above other desirable qualities.
-Howver, I'm considering alternative.
+Regarding performance, there is a work-around to program models with weaker performance: the *acceleration* pattern enables a runtime to replace a function with a high-performance implementation.
+All glas program models should support annotations to guide acceleration and other performance or debugging extensions.

 ## The 'Prog' Model